The Best Beaches in Florida

 Where to stay: WaterColor Inn & Resort on Santa Rosa Beach is right near Grayton Beach State Park and fronts a beach with similar postcard qualities.
 Sink into the Adirondack chair on your balcony overlooking the dunes with something frosty and stiff and wait for the sunset spectacular.

-Where to stay: Good for social distancing, Sand Cay Beach Resort has 60 privately-owned condominiums you can stay in right on the beach and a resident egret named George (who may or may not get the memo about keeping his distance).
+Where to stay: Sand Cay Beach Resort has 60 privately-owned condominiums you can stay in right on the beach and a resident egret named George (who may or may not get the memo about keeping his distance).

 St. Pete Beach